joshuaji03/final_essay/README.md

 # final_essay
+GEOINT, short for geospatial intelligence, is a term first introduced in 2005 by a geospatial intelligence defense agency within the U.S. government.
+Similar to Artificial Intelligence (AI), which focuses on the mining of computational machine intelligence, GEOINT has a concentrated interest in the experiment and development of geospatial data and mapping intelligence.
+Some of its functionality and practical usage includes, but not limited to, "the analysis of literal imagery; geospatial data; and information technically derived from the processing, exploitation, literal, and non-literal analysis of spectral, spatial, and temporal fused products." ([learn more](https://www.omnisci.com/technical-glossary/geoint))

+I want to introduce the topic of GEOINT (Geospatial Intelligent), specifically within the usage of ArcGIS Excalibur and

 Geoint: Geographic Intelligent
-ArcGIS Excalibur: Web-based image exploitation workflow for timely geospatial intelligence
+ArcGIS Excalibur: Web-based image exploitation workflow for timely geospatial intelligence Metadata, data about the data
+Excalibur, maps of a map

 For: Analysts, Imagery Specialists, and Imagery/GIS managers
 Who: Need to discover, analyst, and report information derived from imagery analysis or exploitation The Solution: a cloud-based application